Skip to main content

 Type assertion is a useful tool to check if two objects are identical and are of the same type.
 For instance, comparing the types of \(v\) and \(m\) yields False because they are NOT of the same type.

-Just like Vectors, Matrices in Sage can also be created in different Fields, inferred from the datatype passed to the matrix command, or explicitly when instantiating the matrix.
+Just like vectors, matrices in Sage can also be created in different Base Rings, inferred from the datatype passed to the matrix command, or explicitly when instantiating the matrix.

 The method base_ring returns the base ring of the matrix.

-Once again, if the field is omitted, Sage will simply infers the field from the datatype of the matrix entries.
-Sage matrices supports the same fields as vectors (\(ZZ, QQ, RR, CC\)).
+Once again, if the ring is omitted, Sage will simply infer the ring from the datatype of the matrix entries.
+Sage matrices supports the same rings as vectors (\(ZZ, QQ, RR, CC\)).